devonfw/.github/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: 'Bug'
+name: Bug
-about: "Report a problem if something is not working as expected"
+about: Report a problem if something is not working as expected
 title: ''
-labels: 'type: bug'
+labels: bug
 assignees: ''

 ---

 Expected behaviour: